← Back to 史記

 西

-The Son of Heaven, having already performed the feng at Mount Tai with no wind or rain disaster, and the fangshi moreover saying that the various gods of Penglai might be obtainable, the emperor joyfully hoped perhaps to meet them.
-He then again went east to the sea and gazed, hoping to encounter Penglai there.
+The Son of Heaven had already performed the feng sacrifice at Mount Tai without suffering disaster from wind or rain, and the fangshi now said that the gods of Penglai might be reached.
+The emperor was delighted and hoped to meet them, so he again went east to the coast and gazed out to sea, hoping to encounter Penglai.
 Zihou, who presented the chariot, suddenly fell ill and died in one day.
-The emperor then left, going along the sea, north to Jieshi, touring from Liaoxi, and passing along the northern border to Jiuyuan.
+The emperor then set out, followed the coast north to Jieshi, toured through Liaoxi, and continued along the northern frontier to Jiuyuan.
 In the fifth month, he returned to Ganquan.
 The officials said that the appearance of the treasure ding was the Yuan Ding era, and this year was the first year of the Yuan Feng era.

 86